rd2/oslg/README.md

 ### OpenStudio & EnergyPlus

 In most cases, critical (and many non-critical) OpenStudio anomalies will be caught by EnergyPlus at the start of a simulation.
-For iterative solutions or _standalone_ cases (e.g. _Apply Measures Now_), measures can't rely on EnergyPlus to catch such errors - and somehow warn users of potentially invalid results.
-This Ruby module is designed to log warnings, as well as non-fatal & fatal errors, that may put its parent OpenStudio (or EnergyPlus) measures' internal processes at risk.
-The presence of FATAL, ERROR or WARNING log entries should ideally be interpreted as something to look into and/or remediate.
-Developers are free to decide how to harness __oslg__ as they see fit, e.g. output logged warnings to the _runner_, while writing out DEBUG messages to file.
+Standalone applications (e.g. _Apply Measures Now_) or [SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html)-based iterative solutions can't rely on EnergyPlus to catch such errors - and somehow warn users of potentially invalid results.
+This Ruby module provides developers a solution to log warnings, as well as non-fatal & fatal errors, that may eventually put OpenStudio (or EnergyPlus) internal processes at risk.
+Developers are free to decide how to harness __oslg__ as they see fit, e.g. output logged WARNING messages to the OpenStudio _runner_, while writing out DEBUG messages to a bug report file.

-EnergyPlus will run with e.g. out-of-range material or fluid properties.
-This triggers an ERROR in EnergyPlus, yet simulations proceed regardless - it's up to users to decide what to do with simulation results.
-We recommend something similar with __oslg__ - but it remains up to each developer.

 ### Recommended use

 As a Ruby module, it's best to add __oslg__ by _extending_ a measure module or class.

 ```
 module Modu